Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Numerical results

 \subsection{Analysis of the time series in figure \ref{timeseries_all}}

 Finally, we consider the time series in figure \ref{timeseries_all}.
-We first recall that the initial conditions for both solutions lie in a close neighborhood of $W^s(E^*)$ and are in $\Sigma^+$, where $\Sigma^+$ is the upper-half space containing the limit cycle $\Gamma$ of system (\ref{nondim3}).
+We first recall that the initial conditions for both solutions lie in a close neighborhood of $W^s(E^*)$, the stable manifold of $E^*$, and are in $\Sigma^+$, where $\Sigma^+$ is the upper-half space containing the limit cycle $\Gamma$ of system (\ref{nondim3}).
 We next note that the tangent plane $\Sigma$ in system (\ref{nondim3}) corresponds to $\{w=0\}$ in system (\ref{normal2}); the limit cycle $\Gamma$ and the boundary equilibrium point $E_{xz}$ lie on the opposite sides of $\{w=0\}$.
-We now use the transformations given in the Appendix to map $(x, y, z)$ to $(u, v, w)$ and plot the solutions in their normal form with respect to the slow time variable $s$, as shown in figure \ref{transformed_normal}.
-We also draw $\Sigma$ and the inverse images of $W^s_{\mathrm{loc}}(q_e)$ (the expression in (\ref{locstable}) is used to compute $W^s_{\mathrm{loc}}(E^*)$) and the funnel $\mathbb{R}^3\setminus \Omega_{\alpha}$ in the $xyz$-coordinates with the phase spaces of the trajectories corresponding to figure \ref{timeseries_all} superimposed on them as shown in figure \ref{bistable_phasespace}.
-As expected from the analysis of system (\ref{normal2}), figure \ref{bistable_phasespace} shows that the solution associated with figure \ref{timeseries_all}(a) enters into the funnel and approaches $\Gamma$, while the solution corresponding to figure \ref{timeseries_all}(b) always remains outside the funnel, and eventually approaches the boundary equilibrium state $E_{xz}$.
+We now use the transformations in (\ref{convert}) to map $(x, y, z)$ to $(u, v, w)$ and plot the solutions in their normal form with respect to the slow time variable $s$, as shown in figure \ref{transformed_normal}.

+Below, we write down the slow variable $w$ in terms of $x, y$, and $z$ using (\ref{convert}), which will be used in monitoring early warning signals: We also draw $\Sigma$ and the inverse image of the funnel $\mathbb{R}^3\setminus \Omega_{\alpha}$ in the $xyz$-coordinates with the phase spaces of the trajectories corresponding to figure \ref{timeseries_all} superimposed on them as shown in figure \ref{bistable_phasespace}.
+The initial transient phases of the trajectories were shown in figure \ref{initial_transients}.
+As expected from the analysis of system (\ref{normal2}), figure \ref{bistable_phasespace} shows that the solution associated with figure \ref{timeseries_all_a} enters into the funnel and approaches $\Gamma$, while the solution corresponding to figure \ref{timeseries_all_b} always remains outside the funnel, and eventually approaches the boundary equilibrium state $E_{xz}$.